-Addiction is a complex brain disease that requires intensive professional treatment to undo the physical, psychological and social effects that result.
-Women suffering from substance abuse disorders can choose from a range of treatment options, but for some individuals, residential treatment over an extended period of time is needed to provide long-term recovery.
-Residential treatment is composed of a number of therapy options in a setting with 24-hour supervision to ensure the most effective results.
+Addiction is a complex brain disease requiring intensive professional treatment to undo the physical, psychological, and social effects.
+Patients suffering from substance abuse can choose from various treatment options.
+Still, residential therapy over an extended period is needed for some individuals to provide long-term recovery.
+Residential treatment is composed of several therapy options in a setting with 24-hour supervision to ensure the most effective results.

 The Basics of Residential Treatment

-Residential programs for addiction involve complete immersion in treatment on a 24/7 basis and over a longer period of time than other types of programs.
+Residential programs for addiction involve complete immersion in treatment on a 24/7 basis and over a more extended period than other types of programs.
 Residential care may be indicated when individuals have been unsuccessful in outpatient or short-term inpatient treatment programs.
 Residential programs may extend for 6 to 12 months.
 Residential programs help patients identify and modify unhealthy thought patterns and behavior.

 Individualized and Group Counseling

 Individual counseling helps patients to explore the underlying issues that caused them to abuse alcohol or drugs.
-In some cases, mental health problems underlie the substance abuse, and these conditions must be diagnosed and treated in order to achieve success in recovery.
+In some cases, mental health problems underlie substance abuse, and these conditions must be diagnosed and treated to succeed in recovery.

-Group counseling sessions help patients to understand their own behavior and how their addiction has affected other people in their lives.
-The sharing of personal stories helps these individuals to confront their addiction and can motivate them to succeed in their treatment efforts.
+Group counseling sessions help patients to understand their behavior and how their addiction has affected other people in their lives.
+Sharing personal stories helps these individuals confront their addiction and can motivate them to succeed in their treatment efforts.

 Relapse Prevention Training